chezyio/D7047E/README.md

 -   Predicts the target word based on its surrounding context words
 -   Given context "the", "bark" and "loudly", it predicts "dog"

+### TinyML

+-   A way to run ML models on small, low-power devices like microcontrollers
+-   Common applications include voice assisstants on devices, smart doorbells and fitness trackers
+-   Primarily designed to bring AI capabilities to devices that don't have much processing power, memory, battery life or limited internet connectivity
+-   Uses small, optimized models that are compressed to fit on tiny devices
+-   Training is done on powerful computers while inference is done on small device

+#### Building TinyML Models

+-   Pruning, knowledge distillation and quantization are key techniques for optimizing ML models to run on resource-constrained devices
+-   Pruning involves removing parts of a neural netwwork that contribute little to its predictions, making the model smaller and faster
+    -   Similar to the concept of trimming unnecessary branches from a tree
+    -   Analyze model to find weights with low impact on the output
+    -   Retrain the model after pruning
+-   Types of pruning
+    -   Weight pruning sets small weights to zero, creating a spare model
+    -   Neuron pruning removes the entire neuron itself
+-   Over-pruning can hurt accuracy, so must balance size reduction and performance

 ## References